 With sixteen chickens now under our coop roof, we were ready to begin our journey into poultry raising!

-This Spring of 2017, we again purchased a group of Littles who we raised in the Pickup Palace.
+The Spring of 2017, we again purchased a group of “Little” who we raised in the Pickup Palace.
 They are Ameracaunas and Olive Eggers (Ameracauna mixed with Copper Marans).
 Out of the thirteen chicks we brought home, eight ended up being roosters and headed to freezer camp.
-We have our first little blue and green eggs coming from the Littles already.
+This group gave us the coveted blue and green eggs and I had been looking for.
 Oh how I love the colourful egg basket we have now!

 Meet the Group: